 The I&J shareholders' agreement provides for a put option whereby Main Street can require AVI to purchase its shareholding in I&J, and a call option whereby AVI can acquire Main Street's shareholding in I&J. The exercise price of the put and call options is determined by a fixed formula per the shareholders' agreement, largely based on I&J's earnings.
 During June 2018, the exercise date was extended from July 2018 to July 2022.
-As part of the extension, a minimum guaranteed exercise price was agreed with Main Street based on the application of the fixed formula at 30 June 2018, of which R65,0 million was paid to Main Street.
+As part of the extension, a minimum quaranteed exercise price was agreed with Main Street based on the application of the fixed formula at 30 June 2018, of which R65,0 million was paid to Main Street.

 A derivative financial asset (call option asset) or liability (put option liability) is recognised to the extent that Main Street's interest in the estimated fair value of I&J exceeds or falls short of the forecast exercise price.
-The derivative financial instrument is accounted for in terms of IAS 39 - Financial Instruments: Recognition and Measurement (for the year end 30 June 2018) and IFRS 9 - Financial Instruments (for the year end 30 June 2019).
-The adoption of IFRS 9 did not result in a change in accounting treatment.
+The derivative financial instrument is accounted for in terms of IFRS 9 - Financial Instruments.
 The value of the derivative financial instrument when the put or call option is exercised will be included as part of AVI's equity investment in I&J upon reacquiring the I&J shares.
-The derivative financial instrument was adjusted by the part payment of the minimum guaranteed exercise price in the prior year.
+The derivative financial instrument was adjusted by the part payment of the minimum guaranteed exercise price in the year end 30 June 2018.